 Authentication Logs From the Android App

-1. Return to the phone number input screen or the login method selection screen.
+Return to the first screen for login method selection.
 If necessary, end the current session in the app settings.

-2. Tap the text Enter phone number or Select login method multiple times until a log recording notification appears.
+Tap the text Select login method multiple times until a log recording notification appears.
 The Android notification panel will display the message: “Debugging in progress, don’t forget to turn off.”

 Authentication Logs From the iOS App

-1. Return to the phone number input screen or the login method selection screen.
+Return to the first screen for login method selection.
 If necessary, end the current session in the app settings.

-2. Tap the text Enter phone number or Select login method multiple times until a log recording notification appears.
+Tap the text Select login method multiple times until a log recording notification appears.

 Authentication Logs From the Aurora App